edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-Go.md

 ### Custom

 The Custom Device Service Metrics capability allows for device service developers to define, collect and report their own service metrics beyond the common built-in service metrics supplied by the Device SDK.
-Currently the Device SDK does not implement any of the planned common service metrics.
-When it does a link to that documentation will be added here.

 The following are the steps to collect and report service metrics:

 1. Determine the metric type that needs to be collected
     - `counter` - Track the integer count of something